On higher order computations, rewiring the connectome, and non-von Neumann computer architecture: Neural circuits, computable functions and functionals

 \section{Neural circuits, computable functions and functionals}

 Before going into details, several assumptions are to be made.
 The first one is that elementary neural circuits (corresponding to functional units of the brain) can be distinguished.
 The second assumption is that any such circuits (at least temporary) has clearly identified input (dendrite spines of some postsynaptic neurons) and output (axons of some presynaptic neurons).
 It means that the output is exactly determined by the input.
-The third assumption is that such circuits can be composed by a linking the output of one circuit to the input of another circuit; it may be done by creating a synapse connecting an axon (of the output of one circuits) to a dendrite spine of the input of the other circuit.
+The third assumption is that such circuits can be composed by a linking the output of one circuit to the input of another circuit; it may be done by (activating) creating a (silent) synapse connecting an axon (of the output of one circuits) to a dendrite spine of the input of the other circuit.
 If the above assumptions can be verified experimentally, then the following considerations make sense.
 However, from the conceptual point of view, they may also be of some interest to Neurobiology.

-If the above assumption are taken as granted, then a neural circuit can be represented as a first order function defined on natural numbers.
+If the above assumption are taken as granted, then a neural circuit can be represented as a first order function defined on natural numbers, see Fig. \ref{elementary_cognitive_functions_as_neuronal_circuits}.
 That is, spike sequences (bursts), generated by a neuron, may be interpreted as natural numbers in the unary code, input of the circuit as arguments whereas output as values of the function.
 Note, that this is a static (one shot) representation of neural circuits.
 It means that one output is produced form one input.

-However, if a circuit is to be considered in a time extent so that for consecutive inputs it produces a sequence of outputs, then dynamic behavior of the circuit may be represented either as a RNN or as a sequence of interrelated copies of the function representing the circuit.
-However, this is beyond of the scope of this study.
+However, if a circuit is to be considered in a time extent so that for consecutive inputs, it produces a sequence of outputs, then dynamic behavior of the circuit may be represented either as a RNN or as a sequence of interrelated copies of the function representing the circuit; for details see \cite{TO}.